inkle/ink/Documentation/RunningYourInk.md

     story.ChoosePathString("myKnotName.theStitchWithin");

 (Note that this path string is a *runtime* path rather than the path as used within the **ink** format.
 It's just been designed so that for the basics of knots and stitches, the format works out the same.
 Unfortunately however, you can't reference gather or choice labels this way.)

-**WARNING**: When choosing a scene right after loading your ink file, you should first call `Continue()`, to make sure that any global state is set up first.
-(We should probably review this behaviour, it's a bit surprising.
-The `Begin` function should automatically deal with it.)
-So to be clear, the following sequence should be safe:

-    var story = Story.CreateWithJson(...")
-    story.Begin();

-    // Ensure that global state has been set up,
-    // e.g. VAR statements have been run.
-    // We throw away any initial content that's generated. story.Continue();

-    // Enter our first desired scene
-    story.ChoosePathString("knotWithFirstScene");

 ## Setting/getting ink variables